nn-dma/generate-verification-report/README.md

 ```

 ## Running workflows locally with `ant`
-The GitHub workflows can be executed locally with [ant]().
+The GitHub workflows can be executed locally with [act](https://github.com/nektos/act).
 Install with Homebrew or another package manager.

 When running the workflows locally, `ant` might initially ask you which container size to use. *Medium* should work fine for the time being.